Need to reduce your stress? Get a relaxing hobby!

 It’s common in today’s busy world to be consistently stressed.
 Your stress can be related to work, school, personal issues, or a combination of things.

-Left unchecked, stress like this can damage your motivation and your physical health.
-This can lead to burnout where not only do you become less productive but generally unhappy as well.
+Left unchecked, stress can damage your motivation as well as your physical health.
+This can lead to burnout where you become less productive and generally unhappy.

-A great solution is to step back and start a new hobby!
+A great solution is to start a new hobby!

-Many of you are probably saying that you are way too busy to take on something else.
+Many of you are probably saying that you are too busy to take on something new.

-If you think about it though, you will find that you have some downtime — you could not function without it.
+If you think about it though, you will find that you do have some downtime.
 And most likely, this downtime is mostly spent sitting on the couch.

 Being a couch potato for a while may seem to be just what you need.
 But then you find yourself stewing over your daily pressures again, then you go right back onto the treadmill — without feeling much refreshed.

 What you really need is something enjoyable to take your mind off the daily grind.
-A hobby gives you that by supplying an activity that you enjoy, and look forward to.
+A hobby gives you that by supplying something you enjoy and look forward to.

 And best of all, you work toward your own personal goals — no one else’s!

 Let’s now look at nine hobbies that will help relax you while challenging you as well.